Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Employment Trends

-Total employment in June 2025 was 15,670, showing a modest increase of 240. from June, employment levels showed a decline of 670, showing strain.
+Total employment in November 2025 was 14,910, showing a marginal decrease of 50. compared to November, employment levels showed a decline of 290, experiencing pressure.

 Loading...